tea7010/MyLearning/english/writing.md

 * I found Listening music using speaker in living room is pleasant.
 I used to listen music using headphones or earbuds, but hearing through speaker is stressfree.
 Moreover, it helps my daughter's screentime less as she watches TV and youtube videos all day.
 * I found that listening to music through speakers in the living room is really pleasant.
 I used to listen with headphones or earbuds, but using speakers feels more stress-free.
 Also, it helps reduce my daughter’s screen time since she usually watches TV and YouTube videos all day.

+* I forgot to journal in here for several days since I had been going camping and didn't bring laptop to write them.
+I believe the habit journaling helps me organize my thoughts and improve writing skill.
+I needed to mal over what I wanted to say before starting this habit, but I am now able to start conversation without thinking so much.
+* I forgot to journal here for several days because I went camping and didn’t bring my laptop.
+I believe that journaling helps me organize my thoughts and improve my writing skills.
+Before I started this habit, I used to have to mull over what I wanted to say, but now I can start conversations without thinking too much.